Anna resided in Lisbon, Portugal for two years, married a Lisbonite, and calls the picturesque city her second home (after NYC).

 Sesimbra is a wonderful fishing village that should not be missed.
 It's a great place to relax, enjoy the long and calm beaches, eat fresh seafood, explore the castle and fort, and find accommodations for the night so that you can enjoy nearby towns.

-Places of interest nearby include Monsaraz, which is a small medieval walled village that was fortified by the Knights Templar with all houses are white; as well as nearby and so is Mértola - a little riverside town with a strong Islamic influence.
+Places of interest nearby include Monsaraz, which is a small medieval walled village that was fortified by the Knights Templar with all-white houses; nearby is Mértola, a little riverside town with a strong Islamic influence.

 Faro is the capital of Algarve and has a lot to explore with lots of fascinating coastal villages nearby and luxury beach resorts.
 Faro has an international airport so a road trip can begin from here.
 I'd recommend securing accommodations in this city for at least a week, dedicating one day to exploring Faro and renting a car to take day trips to fabulous towns nearby.

 Places of interest nearby include: Albufeira, Carvoeiro, Estoi, Monchique, Quinta do Lago, Sagres, Silves, Vale do Lobo, and Vilamoura.
 Albufeira is one of the most popular destinations in Algarve because of its amazing beaches and happening nightlife in what is actually a clifftop fishing village.